 Tim Posey is chair of Hall Estill's Indian Law practice and has an AV rating through Martindale-Hubbell.
-He is ranked Band 1 by Chambers USA in Native American Law, has been named a local litigation star by Benchmark Litigation and has been recognized as a Best Lawyer in America in Native American Law.
+He is ranked Band 1 by Chambers USA in Native American Law, has been named a local litigation star by Benchmark Litigation.
+Further, he has been recognized as a Best Lawyer in America in Native American Law and was named the Best Lawyers 2022 Tulsa Native American Law Lawyer of the Year.

 Tim is an enrolled member of the Muscogee (Creek) Nation and has significant experience in the area of Federal Indian Law.
 He has handled numerous cases and issues of first impression in Indian Law, including gaming, motor fuel and tobacco compacts and cooperative agreements.
 He has served as an Assistant Attorney General for the Creek Nation Legislative Branch where he was responsible for numerous jury and bench trials in a wide array of cases.